vippsas/vipps-developers/vipps-test-environment.md

 ### Limitations of the test apps

 * Push alerts may be unstable.
-To see payment requests: Open Vipps and manually go to the "Betalinger" (in English: "Payments") at the bottom of the main screen.
+To see payment requests: Open Vipps and manually go to "Betalinger" (in English: "Payments") at the bottom of the main screen.

 ### iOS